ijc3093/React-Typescript-Database/README.md

 - Leave running of the server
 - Open other window of the terminal and type: yarn start
 - Leave running of the react
+- Go to the internet: http://localhost:3000
+- Enjoy your CRUD

 # Getting Started with Create React App